eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 The integration with Exported Authenticators draws from [@?I-D.fossati-tls-exported-attestation].

-The SEAL Working Group charter and Confidential Computing Consortium Attestation SIG provided the use case requirements that shaped the attestation renewal model.
+The SEAT Working Group charter and Confidential Computing Consortium Attestation SIG provided the use case requirements that shaped the attestation renewal model.

 The authors wish to thank the contributors of these foundational standards for making this work possible.